gferhpc/supercomputing.tue.nl/docs/documentation/software/recipes/jupyter.md

 knowledgebase: true
 ---

-[Jupyter](https://jupyter.org/){:target="_blank"} Jupyter(Lab) is the latest web-based interactive development environment for notebooks, code, and data.
+[Jupyter](https://jupyter.org/){:target="_blank"} (here: JupyterLab) is the latest web-based interactive development environment for notebooks, code, and data.
 Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.

 ## Using Jupyter interactive<br>(Graphical User Interface)